isaacmg00/wal-rs/README.md

-**TODO:** error handling, refactoring, progress bars for looks, expand functionality for more Logitech devices.
+**TODO:** error handling, refactoring, progress bars for looks, expand functionality and test for more Logitech devices.